mkj3085003/2025_Notes/pages/Part 1.md

 				- No, not really
 				- The history lessons in school ==syllabus(/ˈsɪləbəs/)课程大纲==
 					- only covered history in a more general view
-					- such as the history of the counrty
+					- such as the history of the country or the world
+					- but not the history of any specific city
+					-
 			- How long have you been living there?
 			- Do you think you will continue living there for a long time?
 - # Home&Accommodation